Henry Fortescue (Lord Chief Justice): Marriage and progeny

-He left sons by each wife, who each inherited their respective mother's properties, and founded two branches of the Devonshire family of Fortescue.
+He left sons by each wife, who each inherited their respective mother's properties, and founded two branches of the Devon family of Fortescue.

 The Fallopit branch soon ended in an heiress, Elizabeth Fortescue, who took the manor by marriage to her cousin Lewis Fortescue (d.1545), a younger son of the Fortescues of Spridleston, in Brixton, Devon, who was a Baron of the Exchequer under King Henry VIII.
 Their descendant, Anne Hals, married the Rev John Tindal, father of Dr Matthew Tindal and great great grandfather of Sir Nicholas Conyngham Tindal, Chief Justice of the Common Pleas.